juliandunn/azure-docs/articles/virtual-machines/windows/chef-automation.md

 If everything is configured correctly, you will see a list of available Azure images scroll through.

 Congratulations.
-The workstation is set up!
+Your workstation is set up!

 ## Creating a Cookbook

 A Cookbook is used by Chef to define a set of commands that you wish to execute on your managed client.
-Creating a Cookbook is straightforward and we use the **chef generate cookbook** command to generate the Cookbook template.
-I will be calling my Cookbook web server as I would like a policy that automatically deploys IIS.
+Creating a Cookbook is straightforward, just use the **chef generate cookbook** command to generate the Cookbook template.
+This cookbook is for a web server that automatically deploys IIS.

 Under your C:\Chef directory run the following command.

     chef generate cookbook webserver

-This will generate a set of files under the directory C:\Chef\cookbooks\webserver.
-We now need to define the set of commands we would like the Chef client to execute on the managed virtual machine.
+This command generates a set of files under the directory C:\Chef\cookbooks\webserver.
+Next, define the set of commands for the Chef client to execute on the managed virtual machine.

 The commands are stored in the file default.rb.
-In this file, I’ll be defining a set of commands that installs IIS, starts IIS and copies a template file to the wwwroot folder.
+In this file, define a set of commands that installs IIS, starts IIS and copies a template file to the wwwroot folder.

 Modify the C:\chef\cookbooks\webserver\recipes\default.rb file and add the following lines.